broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

 * scripts/mutect2_wdl/unsupported/mutect2-replicate-validation.wdl
 * scripts/mutect2_wdl/unsupported/calculate_sensitivity.py

+Additionally, the gatk git repository has a script called gatk (in the root directory of the repo) that is used to invoke the gatk.
+If running on the cloud this is in the gatk docker image and you don't have to do anything.
+If running on SGE, you must copy this script to a directory that is in your $PATH.

 The following resources:
 * Three preprocessed Hapmap vcfs -- one each for the 5-plex, 10-plex and 20-plex mixtures.
 These are produced by preprocess_hapmap.wdl but as long as the sample composition of the mixtures remains the same they do not need to be generated again.
 That is, the proportions need not be the same, but the same 5, 10, and 20 Hapmap samples must be present.
 * A reference .fasta file, along with accompanying .fasta.fai and .dict files.